status-im/help.status.im/docs/en/your-profile-and-preferences/create-and-use-additional-status-profiles.md

     1. Click :desktop-chevron-down: **Arrow** and then click **Add existing Status user** to sign in.

     !!! note
-        If you want to add an existing Status profile using its recovery phrase, read [Create or restore your Status profile using a recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase].
+        If you want to add an existing Status profile using its recovery phrase, read [Create or restore your Status profile using the recovery phrase][create-or-restore-your-status-profile-using-the-recovery-phrase].
 If you want to add an existing Status profile using your Keycard, read [Create or restore your Status profile using Keycard][create-or-restore-your-status-profile-using-keycard].

 ## Switch profiles